Just in time for 2018 and beyond, Panda Security has transformed its once-complex suit of software into the Panda Dome antivirus software suite.

 You’ll note that one of the live samples appears twice.
 I downloaded that one a second time because, after the first attempt, Panda did not give me any indication regarding what, if anything, it was doing with the file.
 After a second download attempt, a minute or two passed before Panda gave me a message telling me that I was infected:

 This was somewhat a mixed bag of success.
 On the one hand, Panda did catch all of the virus samples.
-Although not all of them registered on in the Events section, they were all placed in quarantine.
+Although not all of them registered in the Events section, they were all placed in quarantine.
 Yet the file I downloaded twice somehow made it past the real-time monitor and effectively infected my machine before getting quarantined.
 The fact that it was able to infect before quarantine means it could have had time to do some damage before Panda’s software cordoned it off from the rest of my machine.
 Had it been ransomware, that could have been particularly troublesome.

 Nevertheless, Panda did still find and deal with all three live virus samples, even if it did allow one to infect my machine before it was quarantined.